assistant-ui logo/Docs/Components

-Model picker with unified overlay positioning and runtime integration.
+Composable model picker with reasoning effort levels, search, and runtime integration.

 Outline (default)